So, you are using Google AdSense to monetize your website or blog, and you’re looking for ways to increase AdSense earnings?

 5. Use Heatmaps

-Heatmaps are tools that analyze and track the movement of website visitors.
-They also track on what things they focus most on your page, and with what they interact, such as clicks on images, videos, ads, etc.
+Heatmaps are digital marketing tools that analyze and track the movement of website visitors.
+They also track on what things they focus most on your page, and with what they interact with, such as clicks on images, videos, ads, etc.

 You can use heatmap intelligence to try and increase adsense CPC by better understanding how your audience interacts with your website.